gollum/gollum/README.md

     wiki = Gollum::Wiki.new("my-gollum-repo.git", :base_path => "/wiki")

+Note that base_path just modifies the links.
+To map gollum to a non-root location, use `map` in config.ru.
+See [#532](https://github.com/github/gollum/issues/532).

 Get the latest version of the given human or canonical page name:

     page = wiki.page('page-name')